-This story, borrowed from 100 years ago, shows the value of seeking expert advice.
-The point is not to go it alone — you need an expert to hear your creative idea and make it better.
+This story (from 100 years ago) shows the value of seeking expert advice.
+The point is not to develop your creative idea alone — you need to seek an expert to hear your creative idea and make it even better.

 A movie director asked, “Mr. Chaplin, what’s the best way to get a laugh?
 Do I first show the banana peel, then the lady approaching and she slips?
 Or do I first show the lady, then the banana peel and she slips?”

-“Neither,” said Chaplin without a moment’s hesitation.
+Chaplin said without hesitation.
 “You first show the lady approaching, then the banana peel, and finally she steps over the banana peel and disappears down a manhole.”

 Send in the Clowns!

-I teach creativity, and the next step is to turn this valuable idea of the “expert” on its head, reverse it, and think about seeking “non-expert” advice.
+I teach creativity, and the next step is to turn this concept of seeking “expert” on its head, reverse it, and think about seeking “non-expert” advice.

 During the Middle Ages, Kings and rulers made a practice of flipping the expert idea by hiring a “non-expert” also known as a court jester or fool whose job was to say, “the emperor has no clothes.”

-The court jester was considered one of their most important advisers, and was someone who presented the cold-hard facts (in a funny way).
+The court jester was considered one of their most important advisers, and was someone who could present the cold-hard facts (in a funny way).